- 01Lisbon yields average 3.8-5.2% with strong Airbnb demand driving short-term rental premiums

 Lisbon vs. Porto vs. Algarve: Where the Yields Live

 Lisbon's the headline.
-A one-bed in Alfama or Príncipe Real runs you €350K to €500K, and you'll see cap rates in the 3.8–4.5% range for long-term rentals.
-Switch to short-term and those numbers jump — 5% to 5.2% isn't uncommon in tourist-heavy zones.
-Porto's cheaper.
-Entry points sit around €220K for a solid apartment, and cash flow as a percentage of price tends to run 4.2–4.8%.
-The Algarve?
-Coastal premium.
-You're paying for the sun.
+A one-bed in Alfama or Principe Real runs EUR 350K–500K, with cap rates in the 3.8–4.5% range for long-term rentals.
+Switch to short-term and those numbers jump to 5–5.2% in tourist-heavy zones.
+Porto's cheaper — entry around EUR 220K for a solid apartment, and cash flow as a percentage of price runs 4.2–4.8%.
+The Algarve carries a coastal premium.
 Yields drop to 3.2–3.8% unless you're in a high-occupancy STR pocket like Lagos or Albufeira, where 4.5%+ is doable.

-So where does that leave you?
 Lisbon for liquidity and STR upside.
 Porto for better cash-on-cash return at lower entry.
 Algarve for lifestyle — the numbers are softer.

 The Golden Visa Reality Check

-Everybody asks about the Golden Visa.
-The €280K option?
-Gone.
-That ended in 2023.
-Today you need €500K minimum in qualifying real estate, or €350K in a renovation project in a low-density area.
-The residency path is real — five years to citizenship, visa-free Schengen access — but the bar's higher than it was.
-And here's the kicker: your LTV doesn't matter for the visa.
+The EUR 280K option ended in 2023.
+Today the Golden Visa requires EUR 500K minimum in qualifying real estate, or EUR 350K in a renovation project in a low-density area.
+The residency path is real — five years to citizenship, visa-free Schengen access — but the bar is higher than it was.
+Your LTV doesn't matter for the visa.
 It's all cash or financed outside Portugal.
-The bank won't care about your US credit score — you're bringing capital, full stop.
+The bank won't care about your US credit score.

 Plan on 12–18 months from application to approval.
 The SEF backlog is no joke.